 You can get your orchid to push out new spikes if you consistently give it the conditions that it needs to flower.
 In this handy how-to guide, we'll break down everything that you need to know about growing orchids and getting them to form new spikes for more of those big, gorgeous blooms.

 So, first of all, what exactly are spikes?
 Spikes are the part of the orchid where the flowers and buds grow.
 Sometimes, spikes can be confused for aerial roots.
 Orchid roots (which need little soil) tend to be rounder at the tip and less green.
-In contrast, spikes feature pointy, thin shapes with mitten-shaped tips, eventually growing anywhere between four to six inches.
+In contrast, spikes feature pointy, thin shapes with mitten-shaped tips, eventually growing anywhere between 4 to 6 inches tall.

 Though it’s worth a shot trying out this technique, note that not every orchid collector believes that this method works.
 Some believe that keeping old spikes leaves the orchid with the potential for more blooms.
 (This is especially true if your orchid grows another spike in addition to its original one.)
 This camp of growers is more focused on maximizing factors such as light, temperature, and fertilizing.